 Pip is a package manager for Python that allows you to install additional libraries and packages that are not part of the standard Python library such as the ones found in the Python Package Index.
-It is a replacement for easy install.
-If your version of Python is 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes pre-installed with Python, in other cases you will have to install it separately.
+It is a replacement for an easy install.
+If your version of Python is 2.7.9 (or greater) or Python 3.4 (or greater), then PIP comes pre-installed with Python, in other cases, you will have to install it separately.
 Here is an article about sys.argv command line argument in Python for better understanding.

 On running the command mentioned above, a similar output should be displayed which will show the pip version, along with the location and version of Python.
 If you are using an older version of Python, the pip version will not be displayed.
 Then you can install it separately.